top of page

 Tools: Figma, Miro, and using Material 3 Design system

-Team: Rajbir Singh, Erik Zimmerman, Yongwen Dao, Alexa Juarez, Olga De Luna & Emily Huang.
+Team: Rajbir Singh, Erik Zimmerman, Yongwen Dao.

 Overview